docarray/docarray/docs/user_guide/representing/array.md

 ### Example

 before going into detail lets look at a code example.
-After all it all a question of API and code example is the best way to visualize an API.

 !!!
 Note